Planning, Design, and Administration of Three Total Rehabs

 “Walker has been an invaluable member of our “Extreme Team.”
 They have worked tirelessly from foundation to fixture, from rebar to railing, even supporting an art design competition for architectural lighting at the North Capitol Ramp.
 They have been spectacular to deal with.

 Each member has been personable, helpful, and timely when any of their services were requested.
 They consistently went over and above, especially given most of our project happened during COVID.
-Special recognition is due to Josh Tyler, Joe Juzwiack, and Mike Whalen.”
+Special recognition is due to Josh Tyler, Joe Juzwiak, and Mike Whalen.”

 —Chad A. Gamble, P.E., City of Lansing